sargam28/Face-Recog/README.md

 ## About The Project
 * Face Recognition System built during the Microsoft Engage 2022.
 * It deals with the application of the technology of the Face Recognition.
-* It takes image of an indivisual as input , and tells their personality as an output.
+* It takes image of an individual as input , and tells their personality as an output.

 ### What is physiognomy
-* The art of discovering temperament and character from outward appearance of an indivisual.
+* The art of discovering temperament and character from outward appearance of an individual.
 <h1 align="center">

  <img src="readme images/physiognomy.jpeg" alt="Logo" width="325" height="325">